ConsenSys/daisy-docdash/tutorials/Daisy-SDK.md

 - Have [MetaMask](https://metamask.io/) installed or be using a dapp browser (for approving tokens and signing the subscription agreement).
 - Have enough of one of the subscription's accepted ERC20 tokens to pay for at least one billing period.
-- Have enough ETH to pay the gas fee of the approval step (a quite small amount).
+- Have enough ETH to pay the gas fee of the approval step (almost always less than $0.10 USD).

 When using Daisy SDK, you are responsible for checking that these requirements are met and informing the user if they are not.
 An added benefit of using [Daisy Widget](https://docs.daisypayments.com/tutorial-Daisy-Widget.html) is that handling and displaying errors is built-in!

 ---

 Still have questions after reading this guide?
-We encourage you to chat with us on Slack at #daisy-public, or contact us at [hello@daisypayments.com](mailto:hello@daisypayments.com).
+Feel free to contact us at [hello@daisypayments.com](mailto:hello@daisypayments.com).